BatsResearch/piriyakulkij-mlsys22-code/README.md

 `--dataset_dir`: Path to the directory containing the chosen dataset

-`--scads_root_path`: Root path of the images in your SCADS (Path to the directory containing the images in SCADS)
+`--scads_root_path`: Root path of the images in your SCADS (This should be path to your ImageNet-21k directory)

 `--data_seed`: Data split you want to run the experiment on (If `all` is input, the experiments for split 0, 1, and 2 will all be run)